XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 * Uses a fixed-point balance representation instead of a floating-point representation, yielding the following benefits:
   * CFT balance amounts can easily be added to other ledger objects like escrows, checks, payment channels, and AMMs.
-  * The implemenatation can more reliably and easily enforce invariant checks and explicitly track fees.
+  * Enables reliable and easy enforcement of invariant checks and straightforward tracking of fees.
   * Eliminates edge case floating-point math involving very small amounts violating expected equality conditions (e.g., CFTs will never have to deal with cases where `A+B=A` for non-zero `B` or `(A+B)+C != A+(B+C)`).
-* Simpler conceptual model (truslines and rippling make it harder for developers to reason about the system, which increases the risk of errors or value loss).
+* Simpler conceptual model (trust lines and rippling make it harder for developers to reason about the system, which increases the risk of errors or value loss).
-* Reduces trustline storage requirements which allows more accounts to hold more tokens, for less cost.
+* Reduces trust line storage requirements which allows more accounts to hold more tokens, for less cost.
 * Reduces long-term infrastructure and storage burdens on node operators, increasing network resiliency.
 * Improves node performance when processing large volumes of CFT transactions.